Your new tattoo is peeling. Now you know what it feels like to be a snake. Only you’re itchy, uncomfortable and your new ink looks downright gruesome.

 At this point, you’re new tattoo will have changed from a peeling flaky mess into a shiny and waxy tone.
 However, this doesn’t mean the healing process is over, you still have a good two to four weeks left to go.

-During that time period you’ll want to keep applying lotion.
+During that time period you’ll want to keep applying a lotion such as Hustle Butter Deluxe.
 Though, how often you apply it really depends on your how overly dry your skin becomes.
 Just ensure that your nourishing your skin with plenty of moisture when it needs it.

 Remember, even thought it looks sort of healed, your skin still has no UV ray protection.
 That means no sun exposure; it will fade your tattoo.
 If you have any colors like yellow, white, orange, etc they will dramatically lose their vividness if you don’t care for your ink properly.
 Even black ink will fade if you spend enough time out in the sun.